Dyslexia

 3. Discussion: Encourage students to share their connections and explain how these connections helped them understand the text.

-By promoting the use of visualization, questioning, and making connections, educators can support students with Dyslexia in enhancing their reading comprehension skills.
+By promoting the use of visualisation, questioning, and making connections, educators can support students with Dyslexia in enhancing their reading comprehension skills.
 These strategies allow students to become more active and engaged readers, improving not only their understanding but also their enjoyment of reading.

 Writing Supports for Students with Dyslexia